-The owner of, or a responsible person for, a regulated dog must not abandon it unless the owner or responsible person has a reasonable excuse.
+The owner of, or a responsible person for, a declared dangerous or menacing dog must not abandon it unless the owner or responsible person has a reasonable excuse.

 Abandon includes leave for an unreasonable period, having regard to community health and safety.